AlexCorcoran/AlexCorcoran/README.md

 About
 ---------------------------------------
 I have an educational background in English Literature, Visual Art, and Graphic Design and am currently pursuing a Master’s in Computer Science at The Roux Institute.
 My professional journey spans operations, e-commerce, and customer service within the retail and wholesale sectors.
-Passionate about Human-Computer Interaction, databases, and software engineering, I am focused on creating visually engaging, funcitonal, and user-friendly systems.
+Passionate about Human-Computer Interaction, databases, and software engineering, I am focused on creating visually engaging, functional, and user-friendly systems.

 ### Skills